wichtounet/wichtounet.github.io/posts/2015/03/how-to-speed-up-raid-5-6-growing-with-mdadm.rst

 Bonus: How to grow a RAID 5-6 array
 ###################################

 As a sidenote, this section indicates how to grow an array.
 If you  want to add the disk /dev/sdl to the array /dev/md0, you'll first have to add it:

 .. code:: bash

    mdadm --add /dev/md0 /dev/sdl

 This will add the disk as a spare disk.
 If you had 5 disks before, you'll want to grow it to 6:

 .. code:: bash

    mdadm --grow --backup-file=/root/grow_md0_backup_file --raid-devices=6 /dev/md0

 The backup file must be on another disk of course.
 The backup file is optional but improves the chance of success if you have a power shutdown or another form of unexpected shutdown.
 If you know what you're doing, you can grow it without backup-file:

 .. code:: bash

    mdadm --grow --raid-devices=6 /dev/md0

-This command will return almost instantly, but the actual reshape won't likely be finished for hours (maybe days). kkkkkkkkkkkkk
+This command will return almost instantly, but the actual reshape won't likely be finished for hours (maybe days).

 Once the rebuild is finished, you'll still have to extend the partitions with resize2fs.
 If you use LVM on top of the array, you'll have to resize the Physical Volume (PV) first:

 .. code:: bash

     pvresize /dev/md0

 and then extend the Logical Volume (s) (LV).
 For instance, if you want to add 1T to a LV named /dev/vgraid/work:

 .. code:: bash

     vgextend -r -L+1T /dev/vgraid/work

 The -r option will automatically resize the underlying filesystem.
 Otherwise, you'd still have to resize it with resize2fs.

 Conclusion
 ##########

 These are the changes I have found that speed up the reshape process.
 There are others that you may test in your case.
 For instance, in some systems disabling NCQ on each disk may help.

 I hope that these tips will help you doing fast rebuilds in your RAID array :)